Revisiting the de Rham-Witt complex: Introduction

-\item In the construction of the classical de Rham-Witt pro-complex $\{ W_r \Omega_{R}^{\ast} \}_{r \geq 0}$, the Verschiebung operator $V$ is fundamental and the Frobenius operator $F$ plays an ancillary role.
-In our presentation, these roles are reversed: we regard the Frobenius operator as an essential part of the structure $\W \Omega_{R}^{\ast}$, while the Verschiebung operator is determined by requiring $FV = p = VF$.
+\item In the construction of the classical de~Rham--Witt pro-complex $\{ W_r \Omega_{R}^{\ast} \}_{r \geq 0}$, the Verschiebung operator $V$ is fundamental and the Frobenius operator $F$ plays an ancillary role.
+In our presentation, the opposite is true: we regard the Frobenius operator as an essential part of the structure $\W \Omega_{R}^{\ast}$, while the Verschiebung operator is determined by requiring $FV = p = VF$.

 \item The notion of a $V$-pro-complex introduced in \cite{illusie} is essentially non-linear: the axioms make sense only for differential graded algebras, rather than for general cochain complexes.
 By contrast, our Dieudonn\'{e} complexes form an additive category $\FrobComp$, and our Dieudonn\'{e} algebras can be viewed as commutative algebras in the category $\FrobComp$ (satisfying a mild additional condition). \end{itemize} \end{remark}